-Students who need additional support receive it directly from the Learning Support Department or through the setting arrangements and differentiated work organised by departments.
+Students who need additional support may receive this directly from the Learning Support Department or through the setting arrangements and differentiated work organised by departments.
 Some support may be available from outside agencies.
 Learning support staff will guide students towards selecting appropriate courses to suit their individual needs and capabilities.
-Any questions regarding support for students with Additional Educational Needs should be addressed to Miss Mohamed (SENDCO) or Mrs Presdee.
+Any questions regarding support for students with Additional Educational Needs should be addressed to Miss Mohamed (SENDCO).